balashiva0011/Netflix_Advanced_sql_project/README.md

   AND release_year > EXTRACT(YEAR FROM CURRENT_DATE) - 10;
 ```

-**Objective:** Count the number of movies featuring 'Akshay Kumar' in the last 10 years.
+**Objective:** Count the number of movies featuring 'Ajay Devgn' in the last 10 years.

 ### 14. Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India